dadesso17/RJ-PINNs/README.md

-- **For inverse problems:**
+**For inverse problems:**
+*Instability can occur when attempting to identify multiple parameters simultaneously.
+Possible mitigation strategies include*
 -
   - 🔼 Increase the weight `w_d` on `R_data` (e.g., `1e1`....).
   - 🔽 Decrease the weight `w_p` on `R_physics` (e.g., set to `1e-1...).
+    *These adjustments, however, are problem-dependent.*
 NB: RJ-PINNs are generally reliable when identifying a single parameter.
 However, the simultaneous identification of multiple parameters may require manual tuning.
 The convergence efficiency of RJ-PINNs in inverse problems remains an open question.

 ## 🧠  Stability of Adaptive Weights in Residual Jacobian Physics-Informed Neural Networks